Love her or hate her, Messenger has become a familiar Plymouth landmark, welcoming thousands of people into the theatre every year.

 22 March 2019

-Messenger was lit up for the first time in March 2019.
+Messenger was lit up for the first time on 22 March 2019.
 Nicola Kavanagh, the actor whose fleeting movement inspired Messenger’s creation, was in attendance to switch on the lights as part of an official ceremony, attended by special guests and the press.

 Ever since that moment, Messenger has stood proud outside TRP.
-She has not only become a symbol for the theatre, but also the city.
+She has not only become a symbol for the theatre but also for the city.
 She was even the subject of her own documentary, which aired on Sky Arts in 2019, narrated by Dawn French.

-Four years on, Messenger remains controversial.
-So whatever you think of her, she’s ours, and we love her!
+Six years on, Messenger remains controversial.
+Whatever you think of her, she’s ours, and we love her!